GreenCraft18/eg-power-kit/README.md

 - 📁 Find-Files — Find files in your directory by the name of whatever you want.
 - Alias support like `help`, `ff`, and much more.
 - 🧠 Compatibility fallback for both Program Files and Program Files (x86)
 - 🗿 No COM dependencies.
 No WMP.
 No custom mods.
+No runtimes.
 Just pure shell juice.

 ## 🚀 Installation
 Clone the repo into `C:\Program Files\PowerShell\7\Modules`. (x86 systems do not matter it'll install in the same spot)